taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 --index.js
 ~~~~~~~~

 Navigate in the *components/* folder and create the following files for your independent components.
 These are not all components yet.
-You will create more of them on your own for this application.
+You will create more of them on your own for this application afterward.

 {title="Command Line: src/",lang="text"}
 ~~~~~~~~